dpvtank/Balzac/marketing-book.md

 work to deliver value, and I hope this will also be another factor to help you consider hiring me to consult for your business, or come in to talk with your employees or other organizations that you work with.
-Please sign up for my email list at dtank.co.
+Please sign up for my email list [here](https://dtank.substack.com).
 I send out 2-3 emails a month at most with thoughtful medium sized articles.

 ### #6: New Offers